hashptl/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      I feel a prominent need to bring confounding scientific discoveries under all available light, to people who see them as *arcane.* I do not know when exactly this started but I recall reading Stephen Jay Gould's 'The Mismeasure of Man' back in 9th grade
+      I feel a prominent need to bring confounding scientific discoveries under all available light, to people who see them as *arcane.* I do not know when exactly this started but I recall reading Stephen Jay Gould's 'The Mismeasure of Man' back in 9th grade, a clarion call experience, and there was this show called "Human Universe" by Brian Cox which I used to watch every day as a kid, Going to a covert dome telescope on top of a mountain for the first time with my brother's space research license - these are all core memories that could offer a clue.
+To some extent, I have been
     media:
       type: ImageBlock
       url: /images/about.jpg